denzel-robin/Personal-Expense-Tracker/README.md

 git clone https://github.com/yourusername/Personal-Expense-Tracker.git
 cd Personal-Expense-Tracker
 ```
-#Ensure you have Apache, MySQL, and PHP installed.
-If using XAMPP or LAMP stack, start Apache and MySQL.
+**Ensure you have Apache, MySQL, and PHP installed.
+If using XAMPP or LAMP stack, start Apache and MySQL**

 ```bash
 mysql -u root -p